Go4R6 (PC) North America Cup #8

 Map bans must be done via the map veto system on the matchpage.

 The team with the higher seed (lower number in the bracket) gets the host right.
 The game must be hosted on a dedicated server.
 The dedicated server location must be settled by default (based on ping).
-The team which banned the last map can choose the attacker or defender side.
-In Bo3, the choice of sides alternates after the first map.
 Who is the lower and higher seed?
 Example: Seed Number

 1.3.3.
 Start of the last match